Cynth3tik/awesome/README.md

 *   [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains

 *   [homanp/superagent-js](https://github.com/homanp/superagent-js) - Superagent Javascript SDK